unknown0816/markdown-files-toc/README.md

 - **First‑level heading extraction** (`# Heading`) for human‑readable link titles.
 - **Graceful fallback** to the file name (without extension) when no heading is present.
 - **Root‑level file exclusion** – the script ignores the Markdown file that lives directly in the root directory (commonly a README you are already editing).
+- **Root-level file exclusion** – in case the parameter --ignore is provided only the root level file with this name is ignored.
 - **Zero‑dependency** – pure Python (≥ 3.7).
+- **Depth ident** – the resulting list will have indent for each directory depth.
+Excluding index.md, README.md and markdown files alone in a directory.

 ## Prerequisites